XBFTW/xbftw.github.io/README.md

 # xbftw.gihub.io
-Thisa is a test website using Github's hosting. [test](test.xbftw.com)
+Thisa is a test website using Github's hosting.
+There is nothing special on this site, literally just a test.